liferay/liferay-docs/develop/learning-paths/articles/08-using-alloyui-in-your-application/01-using-aui-validator.markdown

 ![Figure 1: Leave the Add Entry input fields empty and attempt to submit the form.
 It should look like this.](../../images/guestbook-form-validation.png)

 Good!
 You've implemented form validation using AUI's validator tag.
-Next, you'll learn how to limit the length of the guestbook entry messages.
+Next, you'll learn how to limit the length of guestbook entry messages.

 ## Using the AUI Character Counter Module